osbrown1/Toilet-Tracker-/README.md

 ## Known Bugs

+- _No shadow for marker_
+- _Marker image will only show up for some people, broken image for others_
+- _You have to click away from a marker before deleting it_
-- _None_
+- _

 ## License

 [MIT](https://choosealicense.com/licenses/mit/)

-Copyright (c) 2023 Asia K, Erin Timlin, Kai Clausen, Noah Atkinson, Owen, Vera Weikel
+Copyright (c) 2023 Asia Kaplanyan, Erin Timlin, Kai Clausen, Noah Atkinson, Owen, Vera Weikel

 MIT License